gaureshpai/dump/README.md

-# Randomly Generated Websites Repository
+# Dump Repository

 Welcome to the Dump repository!
-This repository is where I upload my randomly generated websites using HTML, CSS, and JavaScript.
+This repository is where I upload randomly generated webpages using HTML, CSS, and JavaScript.
+Additionally, I organize folders for the certificate courses I am learning and store bunches of code snippets.

 ## How to Use